 An interesting, and somewhat unexpected result of this analysis was that the uncertainty in age composition was largely unaffected by the amount of sub-sampling for length frequency.
 We show that the age composition ISS remained at the same magnitude for all the levels of length frequency sub-sampling (down to 50 lengths per haul), and that the age composition ISS was also unaffected by the bin structure in the length composition data (whether a 1 cm, 2 cm, or 5 cm bin).
-We hypothesize that this result is due to the nature of the second stage expansion, where the length population estimates are converted to age population estimates through the implementation of the age-length key.
-Within this expansion, the additional uncertainty in length composition due to sub-sampling was dampened by the age-length key and was not translated to uncertainty in the subsequent age composition data.
+We hypothesize that this result is due to the nature of the second stage expansion, where the length population estimates are converted to age population estimates through the implementation of an age-length key.
+Within this expansion, the additional uncertainty in length composition due to sub-sampling is dampened by the age-length key and is not translated to uncertainty in the subsequent age composition data.
 Thus, sub-sampling of length frequency data at the haul level can be achieved without consequence to the resulting age composition data.